 Low maximum loan limits

 - No interest: While other personal loans often charge interest, Earnin does not.
-This means you don’t have to worry about qualifying for a low interest rate with a certain credit score like you might with other personal loans.
+This means you don’t have to worry about qualifying for a low interest rate with a certain credit score like you might with a personal loan.

-- Choose your own fee: Personal loans and payday loans usually charge a variety of fees for things like origination and prepayment, but Earnin does not.
-Instead, it gives you the option to leave a “tip” every time you use the app.
+- Choose your own “tip” amount: Besides, charging interest, personal loans may charge a variety of fees for things like origination and prepayment, but Earnin does not.
+Instead, it gives you the option to leave a tip every time you use the app.
 You get to choose that amount, too, and it can be $0.

-- Can help prevent overdrafts: If you sign up for Earnin’s Balance Shield feature, you’ll get an alert every time your checking account balance gets low.
-This can help you understand whether you should cash out a small loan or wait until your account is in better standing.
-While Balance Shield is free like the rest of the app, tips are encouraged, though not required.
+- Can help prevent overdrafts: If you sign up for Earnin’s Balance Shield feature, you’ll get an alert every time your checking account balance gets low, and can have an optional Cash Out up to $100 directed to the low account.

-- Not an option for all employees: You can only use Earnin if you’ve set up direct deposit to a checking account through your employer or unemployment benefits.
+- Not an option for all consumers: You can only use Earnin if you’ve set up direct deposit to a checking account through your employer.
 A consistent pay period is required as well.
-So if you’re a freelancer or contractor, the app may not work for you.
+So if you’re a freelancer, contractor, or self-employed individual, the app may not work for you.

 - Low maximum loan limits: When you first use the app, you’ll only be able to borrow up to $100.
-Eventually, Earnin may increase your limit up to $500, but it depends on your specific situation.
-There’s also the chance that your limit could decrease back to $100, for instance, if a debit transaction from your account fails.
+That limit could potentially increase to $1,000, but it depends on your situation, paycheck, and spending habits.
+Your limit could also decrease back to $100, for instance, if a debit transaction from your account fails.

 You can expect to get the cash you request in one to two business days.
-If you need the money sooner than that, you can sign up for the Lightning Speed program, which allows users to transfer money in minutes, even on weekends or holidays.
+If you need money sooner, you can sign up for the Lightning Speed program, which allows users to transfer money in minutes, even on weekends or holidays.
 According to Earnin, most banks work with the Lightning Speed feature (except Fidelity Investments).

 How Much Can You Borrow With Earnin?

-Earnin does not charge any fees, so you can technically use the app for free.
+Earnin does not charge any origination, prepayment, or interest fees, so you can technically use the app for free.
 This is a great perk, as payday loans often come with high upfront fees.
 The no-fee nature of Earnin makes the app a cost-effective alternative to payday loans.

-If you periodically need some extra money before your next paycheck and meet the app’s eligibility requirements, you may be a good candidate for an Earnin personal loan.
+If you periodically need some extra money before your next paycheck and meet the app’s eligibility requirements, Earnin may be a good option.
 It can help you meet your cash-flow needs without the costly rates and fees that come with payday loans.
 But tips can cost you a great deal of money.
 If you think of them as an APR, they may translate into sky-high rates.